goodeggs/chai-webdriver/README.md

 Finally, we can add our assertion to the chain:

 - `expect(selector).dom.to.have.text('string')` - Test the text value of the dom against supplied string.
 Exact matches only.
-- `expect(selector).dom.to.contains.text('string')` - Test the text value of the dom against supplied string.
+- `expect(selector).dom.to.contain.text('string')` - Test the text value of the dom against supplied string.
 Partial matches allowed.
 - `expect(selector).dom.to.match.text(RegExp)` - Test the text value of the dom on the regular expression.
 - `expect(selector).dom.to.be.visible()` - Check whether or not the element is being rendered
 - `expect(selector).dom.to.be.disabled()` - Check whether or not the form element is disabled